microbiomedata/WorkflowPlanning/ReadbasedAnalysis/README.md

 This workflow is developed for Task-2.1.2.
 The pipeline takes sequencing files (single- or paired-end) and profiles them using multiple taxonomic classification tools with the Cromwell as the workflow manager.

-## Run jobs under cromwell
+## Run jobs using cromwell

-Use `ReadbasedAnalysis_sbatch.sh` to launch a Cromwell job.
-The Cromwell manages the workflow and uses Shifter to run enabled tools.
+There is two workflow directories that contain different configurations for Cromwell:
+ - `SlurmCromwellJtmShifter/`: uses local backend.
+ - `SlurmCromwellShifter/`: uses JTM backend.

 Description of the files:
  - `ReadbasedAnalysis.wdl`: the WDL file for read-based analysis pipeline.
  - `ReadbasedAnalysisTasks.wdl`: the WDL file for tasks of each tool.
  - `ReadbasedAnalysis_inputs.json`: the example inputs.json file for the pipeline.
- - `ReadbasedAnalysis_sbatch.sh`: the shell script for the Slurm's sbatch.
+ - `ReadbasedAnalysis_sbatch*.sh`: the shell script for the Slurm's sbatch.
- - `ReadbasedAnalysis_cromwell.conf`: the conf file for running cromwell.
+ - `ReadbasedAnalysis_cromwell*.conf`: the conf file for running cromwell.

+Use `ReadbasedAnalysis_sbatch.sh` or `ReadbasedAnalysis_sbatch_jtm.sh` to launch a Cromwell job with local or JTM-backend.
+The Cromwell manages the workflow and uses Shifter to run enabled tools.

 ## Docker image